 Q: WHO WILL BE WITH THE TEAM IN MOZAMBIQUE?

-A: Our teams are accompanied by an adult supervisor who has had previous experience in Mozambique.
+A: Our teams are accompanied by a supervisor who has had previous experience in Mozambique.
 The teams will also have a team leader who has lived and worked in Mozambique, and knows the people and culture well.
 There is also a full-time Care for Life staff member in Mozambique.

 Q: WHAT IS EXPECTED OF ME AS A VOLUNTEER?

-A: The new project teams for 2013 require a different type of volunteer than may have gone with us to Mozambique in the past.
-You will be expected to take ownership of your project and work with your team to make sure the necessary preparations are made before you arrive in Mozambique.
+A: You will be expected to take ownership of your project and work with your team to make sure the necessary preparations are made before you arrive in Mozambique.
 You are expected to communicate with your team and the Care for Life staff to plan your team project.
 We will make every effort to make sure your project is a success and that you have the necessary tools for success, but the final responsibility is yours.
 You are expected to work hard and devote your energy to those you are working with and serving.
 Being a team player is essential, and you need to be fully invested in the experience.

 It is also crucial that while in Mozambique you listen to your Team Leader and Team Supervisor whenever they give you direction.
 They will have the final word in matters of safety and conduct.
 You will also need to follow direction from the staff in Mozambique and be respectful of their advice.
 They live there and work in the villages daily.
 They know how to best interact in the Care for Life villages.
 There may be projects or activities that may take you out of your comfort zone at first, but you need to be open to learning new skills and having new experiences.